It’s hard to start over in a new place, with new people, again and again. It gets very lonely.

 The more we got involved in the programs and activities, the more intrigued and interested I became in the organization that ran them.
 I began to realize how successful Hurst was in terms of structure and organization.
 I volunteered with the City to join a board, and was assigned to the Neighborhood and Community Advisory Board, where I served for over two years and helped draft an important ordinance for inspecting rental properties in Hurst.
 This ordinance protects both Hurst residents and our property values.
 I applied for the Hurst 101 program to learn more of the inner workings of the City government, and became the program Valedictorian for 2015.
 I made a lateral move to the Library Board, and have enjoyed being involved with the programs happening there, as I practically lived at the Hurst Library when my sons were small!

 As a resident, as a mother of four children raised here, as an enthusiastic volunteer in the community and as a teacher in the HEBISD, I learned the value of being part of what’s going on in the City.
-That has led me to this decision, which is to take the next step to become a more permanent part of the decision-making process.
-Being able to bring my history, my experiences and my varied perspectives to the City will strengthen the Council, adding an additional viewpoint to their deliberations on behalf of the residents.
+In 2016 that led me to a decision to take the next step and become a more permanent part of the decision-making process by running for election to the Hurst City Council.
+I am thankful for the overwhelming support in being elected to serve my city, but now with the unexpected opening in our Tarrant County Tax Assessor-Collector’s office, I believe that I can bring my conservative and frugal values to help our county.

 I get asked all the time why I don’t go “home” to West Monroe, where the rest of the Robertson family lives.
-My answer, for so many reasons, is that “West Monroe isn’t home, Hurst is”.
+My answer, for so many reasons, is that “West Monroe isn’t home, Hurst and Tarrant County is”.